• Home

 Uppercase A with accent keyboard shortcuts for Windows

-How to Type A with Accent on a Mac Keyboard
+Type A with Accent on a Mac Keyboard

 Just like on Windows, you can also type A with accent on Macintosh computers using keyboard shortcuts.
 But instead of Alt keys, you will use Option key along with another key (such as E and U), plus the letter ‘a’ key.

-Here’s a table of Mac keyboard shortcuts for both lowercase and uppercase accented ‘a’ letters:
+Here’s a table of Mac keyboard shortcuts for both lowercase and uppercase accented A letters:

 Character Name Keyboard Shortcut